Access to Justice Board

 Recognizing that access to the civil justice system is a fundamental right, the Access to Justice Board works to achieve equal access for those facing economic and other significant barriers.

-View an evaluation of the Board's first twenty years, authored by John A. Tull, July 2014.
+View an evaluation of the Board's first 20 years, authored by John A. Tull, July 2014.

 Our 2014 Annual Report is online.

 The recently revised 2014 Alliance Hallmarks are now available.